iamrealmarsel/portfolio/static/media/text.04723fe7e8558101c89f.md

 At the moment my main goals are:

-- Level up my skills above
+- Level up my current skills
 - Add knowledge of Feature-Sliced Design, Nextjs, GraphQL to current skills
 - Learn the basic backend - Nodejs, Expressjs, Mongodb
 - Learn English, at least to correctly write the text on this page 😀